Baltimore Pride: Highlighting Our LGBTQ+ Collections

 In 2012, Equality Maryland was part of the coalition that passed the Civil Marriage Protection Act allowing same-sex couples to marry, making Maryland the first state south of the Mason-Dixon line to legalize same-sex marriage.
 Upon learning of the passing of the Civil Marriage Protection Act and that it would take effect on New Year’s Day of 2013, Ryan Wilson and Shehan Welihindha decided to travel to Wilson’s home state in order to wed.
 They were living in Columbia, South Carolina at the time and could not legally marry there because in 2006, South Carolina voters approved a constitutional amendment banning nuptials between same-sex couples.
 The Wilson-Welihindha Marriage Papers contains materials related to their wedding ceremony performed at Baltimore City Hall, which was one of the first same-sex marriages to take place in the State of Maryland on January 1, 2013.
 Included in the collection is the original City of Baltimore Certificate of Marriage for the couple as well as a Certificate of Recognition signed by Baltimore Mayor Stephanie Rawlings-Blake.

 It is important to us that all Marylanders see themselves reflected at MCHC.
 In highlighting these objects and the stories behind them, we aim to amplify the voices of those who were previously unheard and excluded from the historical record.
 If you would like to donate objects that would help us to tell the story of Maryland’s LGBTQ+ community, please visit our “Item Donations” page on our website for more information on our donation process.
-For museum objects, you can contact Curatorial & Collections Assistant Vivien Barnett at email@example.com, and for library donations, please email our Special Collections team at firstname.lastname@example.org.
+For museum objects, please email our Museum team at email@example.com and for library donations, please email our Special Collections team at firstname.lastname@example.org.